-We’re excited to introduce you to Jacqueline Tucci, our Research Assistant.
+We’re excited to introduce you to Jacqueline Tucci, our Research Assistant and Social Media Coordinator.

 Jacqueline joined our team in October 2018.
 She researches and writes about health systems around the world so that travellers know what to expect at their destination.
 We caught up with Jacqueline to learn more about her travels and what she enjoys most about working in global health.